pityka/lamp/README.md

 On top of that it provides a small set of components to build neural networks:

-- fully connected, 1D and 2D convolutional layers
+- fully connected, 1D and 2D convolutional, RNN and GRU layers
 - relu and gelu nonlinearities
 - batch normalization and weight normalization
 - dropout
 - SgdW and AdamW optimizers (see [here](https://arxiv.org/abs/1711.05101))
 - training loop and data loaders on top of cats-effect
+- checkpointing

 All gradient operations are tested for correctness with numeric differentiation.
 All of these tests are replicated to the GPU as well.